trakio/mongo-lock/README.md

 end
 ```

-If the raise error option is set to true or you append ! to the end of the method name and you call any of the acquire, release, extend_by or extend methods they will raise a Mongo::Lock::NotAcquiredError, Mongo::Lock::NotReleasedError or Mongo::Lock::NotExtendedError instead of returning false.
+If the should\_raise error option is set to true or you append ! to the end of the method name and you call any of the acquire, release, extend_by or extend methods they will raise a Mongo::Lock::NotAcquiredError, Mongo::Lock::NotReleasedError or Mongo::Lock::NotExtendedError instead of returning false.

 ```ruby
 begin